DjangoGirls/tutorial/en/python_introduction/README.md

 >>> participant['favorite_language'] = 'Python'
 ```

-Like lists, using the `len()` method on the dictionaries returns the number of key–value pairs in the dictionary.
+Like lists, using the `len()` function on the dictionaries returns the number of key–value pairs in the dictionary.
 Go ahead and type in this command:

 {% filename %}command-line{% endfilename %}
 ```python